thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

 # Set source repository location.
 geekdocRepo = "https://github.com/thegeeklab/hugo-geekdoc"

-# Enable "Edit this page" links.
+# Enable "Edit page" links.
 Requires 'GeekdocRepo' param and path must point
 # to 'content' directory of repo.
 geekdocEditPath = "edit/main/exampleSite/content"

-# Used for 'Edit this page' link, set to '.File.Path' by default.
+# Used for 'Edit page' link, set to '.File.Path' by default.
 # Can be overwritten by a path relative to 'geekdocEditPath'
 geekdocFilePath =